MarkusBordihn/BOs-Advancements-Tracker/README.md

 Its a pure client mode, but should not harm if it is installed on the server.

+### Does it work with data packs ?

+If the data pack is not using a custom advancement system it should work out of the box.
+I recommending the [Expanded Advancement and Recipe Pack][platys_advancement_and_recipe_pack] data pack which adds a plenty of advancements and recipes.

 ### Do you plan to support 12.x, 13.x, 14.x, 15.x or a Fabric/Rift version ?

 Unfortunately not because of my time constrains and missing knowledge about the api / engine mechanics in these versions.